Learn how to smoke and cook a spatchcocked chicken using a pellet grill, and why it is one of the tastiest ways to smoke a whole chicken!

-Don’t worry, the turkey breast is plenty well salted at this point from the salt penetrating overnight.
+Don’t worry, the chicken is plenty well salted at this point from the salt penetrating overnight.

 With dry brining, you get all the benefits of salt penetration and moisture retention without having to deal with a giant bucket of salty raw chicken water when you’re done!